vovkos/jancy/README.rst

 Abstract
 --------

-Jancy is *the first and only* scripting language with **safe pointer arithmetics**, high level of ABI and source **compatibility with C**, support for spreadsheet-like **reactive programming**, built-in generator of **incremental lexers/scanners**, **dual error handling model** which allows you to choose between error-code checks and throw semantics at each *call-site*, and a lot of other unique and really useful features.
+Jancy is *the first and only* scripting language with **safe pointer arithmetics**, high level of ABI and source **compatibility with C**, support for spreadsheet-like **reactive programming**, built-in generator of **incremental lexers/scanners**, **dynamic structures** with array fields of non-constant sizes, **dual error handling model** which allows you to choose between error-code checks and throw semantics at each *call-site*, and a lot of other unique and really useful features.

 Design Principles
 -----------------